GrossfieldLab/loos/INSTALL.md

 LOOS

 ```
-   ./conda_build.sh loos 8
+   ./conda_build.sh -e loos -j 8 -i
 ```

-This will install packages into an environment loos, creating it if it doesn't already exist, and will run `scons -j8` (you can supply a different number of processes if you prefer, eg 2 if you've got a slow machine).
+This will install packages into an environment loos, creating it if it doesn't already exist, and will run `scons -j8` (you can supply a different number of processes if you prefer, eg 2 if you've got a slow machine); the `-i` flag tells it to do an install.
 We use conda-forge rather than the default channel, so it's probably not a great idea to install into an existing environment that uses other channels.
 The script will set channel_priority to strict in your ~/.condarc, but you can undo this by removing the following line:

 ```
 channel_priority: strict